-Meet requirements of the venues you work at by adding them as an additional insured (certificate holder) to your policy.
-For a low price this coverage can be added on to both the event and annual policies and will extend your coverage to the venue that you list.
+Meet the requirements of the venues you work at by adding them as an additional insured (certificate holder) to your policy.
+For a low price, this coverage can be added to both the event and annual policies and will extend your coverage to the venue that you list.

 Why You Should Buy Photographer Insurance From Full Frame